dsmithnh3/pnidapp/README.md

    # Development with hot reloading
    docker compose -f docker-compose.dev.yml up
    ```

+   **Note for macOS users**: If you encounter port conflicts with port 5000 (used by AirPlay Receiver), either disable AirPlay Receiver in System Settings or use the individual process method above with explicit port settings.

 5. **Access the application:**
    Open `http://{YOUR_IP_ADDRESS}:3000` in your browser